 How to Make It Feel Better

 Chafing usually goes away on its own.
 To help it feel better in the meantime, keep the area clean, dry, and covered.
-A layer of petroleum jelly not only helps to prevent more chafing, but it can also make it feel better.
+A layer of petroleum jelly not only helps to prevent more chafing, but can also make it feel better.
 Consider avoiding the activities that chafed your skin until you heal.